archerydwd/Apache-Rails-Passenger-Ubuntu/README.md

 mkdir git
 ```

-Then cd into this folder and follow the instructions found here: https://github.com/archerydwd/ror-blog to build the rails blog app.
+Then cd into this folder and follow the instructions found here: https://github.com/archerydwd/ror_blog to build the rails blog application.

 Once you have finished this, cd into your new app and run the following: